tradermichael/R_Code_Public/README.md

-# data_public
+# R_Code_Public

 Hi,

-This is a repository to track my data science projects.
-I'm still learning.
+This is a repo for my R projects to demonstrate my knowledge and applicable skills.

 Thanks,